rlugojr/sample-apps/example-elk-stack/README.md

 }
 ```

-We can also add a filter to translate geoip information, to get an idea where
+We can also add a filter to translate geoip information, allowing us to get an idea where
-our requests are coming from (_note that this assumes that your router and any
+requests are coming from (_note that this assumes that your router and any
 upstream load balancers/ELB include the forwarded IP from the client, otherwise
 these will only be the IPs of your router_).
 With this in place, the filter
 block of our pipeline looks like: